User-friendly introduction to PAC-Bayes bounds: A Few PAC-Bayes Bounds

-\end{thm} Note the amazing thing with this bound: while its dependence with respect to $n$ is in general in $1/\sqrt{n}$, as all the PAC-Bayes bounds seen so far, the dependence drops to $1/n$ if $ \mathbb{E}_{\theta\sim\rho}[ r(\theta)]=0$.
-This was actually not a surprise, because a similar phenomenon is known for the ERM~\cite{vap1998}.
+\end{theorem} Note something amazing: while the dependence of this bound in $n$ is in general in $1/\sqrt{n}$, as all the PAC-Bayes bounds seen so far, it drops to $1/n$ if $ \mathbb{E}_{\theta\sim\rho}[ r(\theta)]=0$.
+This was actually not a surprise, because a similar phenomenon is known for the ERM~\citep{vap1998}.

 More generally, we will see in Section~\ref{section:oracle} a general assumption that characterizes the best possible learning rate in classification problems.
 And as a special case, the noiseless case indeed leads to rates in $1/n$.
-One more word about Theorem~\ref{thm:tol:bound}: the authors acknowledge that the majoration of $kl^{-1}$ they use was actually suggested by McAllester~\cite{mca2003}.
-They also prove a completely new bound, the so-called PAC-Bayes-Empirical-Bernstein inequality, that even improve on Theorem~\ref{thm:tol:bound}, but we will not provide it here.
-Let us summarize the important take home message from Theorem~\ref{thm:tol:bound}: \begin{itemize} \item in general, empirical PAC-Bayes bounds are in $1/\sqrt{n}$, \item in the noiseless case $ \mathbb{E}_{\theta\sim\rho}[ r(\theta)]=0$, it is possible to have a bound in $1/n$, on the condition that one uses the right PAC-Bayes inequality, for example Theorem~\ref{thm:tol:bound}, Theorem~\ref{thm:see:bound} or the PAC-Bayes-Empirical-Bernstein inequality. \end{itemize} This is very important for the application of these bounds to neural networks, as deep networks usually allow to classify the training data perfectly.
+Let us summarize the important take home message from Theorem~\ref{thm:tol:bound}: \begin{itemize} \item the empirical PAC-Bayes bounds seen so far were in $1/\sqrt{n}$, \item in the noiseless case $ \mathbb{E}_{\theta\sim\rho}[ r(\theta)]=0$, it is possible to have a bound in $1/n$, on the condition that one uses the right PAC-Bayes inequality, for example Theorem~\ref{thm:tol:bound} or Theorem~\ref{thm:see:bound}. \end{itemize} This is very important for the application of these bounds to neural networks, as deep networks usually allow to classify the training data perfectly.